formewp/forme-codegen/readme.md

-composer changelog # run git cliff composer hooks # install git hooks (will run on composer install automatically) composer bump # bump to the next patch version - can also take argument "minor" or "major"
+composer changelog # run git cliff composer hooks # install git hooks (will run on composer install automatically) composer bump # bump to the next patch version - can also take argument "minor" or "major" composer infection # run infection on src composer infection:log # run infection on src and log to infection.html
 ```

 ## Output all help as markdown